Tmfeldman/StrongerMobs/README.md

 Each Piglin has an 80% to gain an armor piece for each slot.
 Each armor piece has a 65% to be gold and a 35% chance to be netherite.
-Each armor piece has a 50% chance of spawning with a protection enchantment between II and V which will be either protection or projectile protection.
-Additionally, all boots will be enchanted with soul speed I, II, or II
+Each armor piece will have a protection enchantment between II and V Additionally, all boots will be enchanted with soul speed I, II, or II

 Each Piglin will have an equal chance to spawn with a crossbow or a sword while zombie piglins always spawn with swords.